Académie de la Grande Chaumière: History

 In 1957, the Académie de la Grande Chaumière was acquired by the Charpentier family, founders of the Charpentier Academy.
 It still operates under its original name, and provides two free workshops, one for painting and drawing, the other for sketches, as well as evening classes.

+The Académie's building owner Yves Salats died in 2017, and the building was inherited by three different associations which decided to auction it for sale in 2018.
+The psychoanalyst Serge Zagdanski was named Director of the Académie in 2018.

+In July 2025, the school faced closure with the building slated to be converted into a commercial project.
+The proposal and its developer Alexandre Garèse, who owns the school, drew major criticsm from conservation and artistic groups.